BIH-CEI/rd-cdm/docs/background/background_file.rst

 Infrastructure (ERDRI) to support the collection of harmonized data for rare disease research.
-By extending the ERDRI-CDS with additional concepts and relationships, based on HL7 FHIR v4.0.1 and the GA4GH Phenopacket Schema v2.0, the RD CDM provides a comprehensive model for capturing detailed clinical information alongisde precise genetic data on rare diseases.
+By extending the ERDRI-CDS with additional concepts and relationships, based on HL7 FHIR v4.0.1 and the GA4GH Phenopacket Schema v2.0, the RD-CDM provides a comprehensive model for capturing detailed clinical information alongisde precise genetic data on rare diseases.

 Methodology
 -------------

 .. image:: ../_static/v2_0_0/figure5_rd_cdm.jpeg
-   :alt: RD CDM Diagram
+   :alt: RD-CDM Diagram
    :width: 1400px

 Steps in the development of the ontology-based Rare Disease Common Data Model